ClarkLabUCB/NewEraPumps_Python3/README.md

 ## Getting Started

 This software has only been tested on PC desktops running Windows 10.
-Any adaptations to other operating systems will need to be done be the user.
+Any adaptations to other operating systems will need to be done by the user.
 The following workflow will assume you have a PC desktop running Windows 10.
 We are currently working on creating a standalone Windows application for the pump programs, but we can only demonstrate the use of running the GUI through Python code at this time.

 ### Prerequisites

 * [Anaconda](https://www.anaconda.com/)

-We reccommend that you use Anaconda to install the latest version of Python 3 as well for installing required packages.
+We recommend that you use Anaconda to install the latest version of Python 3 as well for installing required packages.
 Detailed instructions for installing Anaconda on windows can be found [here](https://docs.anaconda.com/anaconda/install/windows/).
 In most cases you will be installing the 64-Bit Graphical Installer.
-We reccommend that you do **not** check "Add Anaconda3 to my PATH environmental variable" at this time.
+We recommend that you do **not** check "Add Anaconda3 to my PATH environmental variable" at this time.
 Once you have Anaconda downloaded and installed you can proceed to the installation of the programs.

 ### Installation

 1. Installing [PyQt5](https://pypi.org/project/PyQt5/)
-   - **Note**: If you installed Anaconda then PyQt should already be within your usuable packages and there is not need to install PyQt5 separately.
+   - **Note**: If you installed Anaconda then PyQt should already be within your usable packages and there is no need to install PyQt5 separately.
 If this is the case you may skip this step.
-If not, execute the folowing steps to install PyQt5.
+If not, execute the following steps to install PyQt5.
      - Open *Anaconda Prompt* as administrator
        - Right click Anaconda Prompt and select **Run as Administrator >** **Yes**
      - Enter the command